 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

 How to invest in index funds in Singapore

 Get access to a bundle of stocks through a low-cost index fund by following our beginner's guide.

-But how do they work and what makes them different from other kinds of funds?
 This guide cuts through the financial jargon to cover everything you need to know about index funds in Singapore and why they’re creating so much buzz.